 Founded in 1888, the oldest zoo west of the Mississippi is located just minutes from downtown Portland via MAX light rail in visitor-friendly Washington Park.
 The Oregon Zoo is home to 2,697 animals from more than 215 species — which means you can get up close to everything from an African pygmy hedgehog to a Visayan warty pig.

 But the stars at this conservation zoo have to be the Asian elephants.
-The zoo’s herd of five elephants includes two newer additions: Samudra, born in 2008, and baby Lily, born in November 2012 and still in her cute “toddler” phase.
+The zoo’s herd of six elephants includes a new addition: Samson.
 In 2015, the Elephant Lands exhibit quadrupled in size, creating a world-class home with new features that include shade structures, hilly berms and corridors, and a 12-foot-deep pond with remote-controlled water jets for playtime.
 The exhibit’s interactive digital displays allow visitors to identify individual elephants and even log behavior observations to share with zoo staff.

 Another major update to the zoo in 2015 was the new Condors of the Columbia exhibit, which houses critically endangered California condors.
 Though once native to Oregon and known as “Thunderbirds” that populated the Columbia River during Lewis and Clark’s journey, these pterodactyl-sized scavengers haven’t been seen wild in the region in more than 100 years.
 The Oregon Zoo hopes to change that, and this new exhibit offers a naturalistic environment for birds from their condor recovery program that cannot be released in the wild; it includes a cascading stream, a deep pool, large boulders and tree snags for perching, plus two covered viewing areas (including an elevated watching post) to let visitors get a rare face-to-beak look at these gregarious giants.

 The lay of the land

-Stroll the zoo’s parklike grounds (64 acres in total) as you explore 23 exhibits grouped into five geographical areas:
+Stroll the zoo’s parklike grounds (64 acres in total) as you explore 23 exhibits grouped into geographical areas: